MicrosoftDocs/fabric-docs/docs/get-started/task-flow-concepts.md

 ## Connectors

 Connectors are arrows that represent logical connections between the tasks in the task flow.
-They do not represent the flow of data, and they do not accomplish any actual connection.
+They do not represent the flow of data, and they do not create any actual data connections.

 ## Related content